ABnirob/Car-Sales-Profit-Analysis-Dashboard-SwiftAuto-Traders-/README.md

 ## 📌 Executive Summary

+This project analyzes historical car sales and profit data for **SwiftAuto Traders**, a multi-dealer automotive company.
+The goal is to uncover insights into sales performance, profitability trends, and dealer efficiency using Excel dashboards and data visualization techniques.

+The project simulates a real-world business scenario where a **Junior Data Analyst** transforms raw sales data into actionable insights for management decision-making.
 This project delivers a **business-focused analysis of car sales and profitability** for *SwiftAuto Traders*, combining:

 * 📊 Data Analysis (Python, Pandas)